stardazed/stardazed.github.io/_posts/2017-01-03-tiling-light.md

 In typical scenarios, a level has many lights, but most of them only affect a small area of the map and, depending on the viewing angle, only a couple of lights will affect any given part of the screen, even with many lights in close proximity to each other.
-Tiled lighting exploits this by dividing the screen up into a grid of square areas and determining before the actual lighting passes which lights affect which parts of the grid.
-Inside the lighting code, a lookup is done in the precalculated grid based on the viewport pixel to get the list of lights that affect the current block.
-So even if many lights are active, the fragment shader will only process the ones that are likely to affect the pixel being drawn.
+Tiled lighting exploits this by dividing the screen up into a grid of square areas and determining before the actual lighting passes are run which lights affect which parts of the grid.
+Inside the lighting code, a lookup is done in the precalculated grid to get the list of lights that affect the current pixel.
+So even if many lights are active, the fragment shader will only process the ones that are likely to affect the pixel being processed.

 ### Implementation